-Apple Music is a music streaming service developed by Apple Inc. Users select music to stream to their device on demand.
-The service includes the curated Internet radio station Beats 1, the blog platform Connect that allows artists to share their posts, photos, videos and tracks with fans, and Radio which incorporates some aspects of iTunes Radio.
-Apple Music provides music recommendations based on user’s taste and is integrated with Siri voice commands.
+Apple Music is a music streaming service developed by Apple Inc. Users select music to stream to their devices on demand.
+The service includes the curated Internet radio station Beats 1, the blog platform Connect allows artists to share their posts, photos, videos, and tracks with fans, and Radio which incorporates some aspects of iTunes Radio.
+Apple Music provides music recommendations based on the user’s tastes and is integrated with Siri voice commands.

-- iTunes is all about media ownership – music, movies, TV Shows, podcasts, etc. It’s a one-stop digital media library and mobile device management software which provides a more comprehensive service than what Apple Music does.
-Apple Music, on the other hand, is a stand-alone music streaming service which is all about music.
+- iTunes is all about media ownership – music, movies, TV Shows, podcasts, etc. It’s a one-stop digital media library and mobile device management software that provides a more comprehensive service than Apple Music does.
+Apple Music, on the other hand, is a stand-alone music streaming service that is all about music.

 |iTunes is a media library, media player, online radio station (Beats 1), and much more.||Apple Music is a separate music streaming service developed by Apple Inc.|

 |iTunes can be used as a media player to stream your music on the go.||Apple Music cannot be used as a media player.|

 |It’s a mobile device management software developed by Apple Inc.||It’s all about streaming music and videos.|

 |Services are free of cost.
 You only have to pay for the purchase of media content.||It charges $9.99 per month for its services ($14.99 per month for the family plan).|